testerslol123/Pokerbot/README.md

 # Ingame settings (you MUST do this or the bot won't work at all)
 1. Go to settings
 2. click on "Animation/Resolution settings"
+3. Set "Version Settings" to "Beta"
-3. Set "Animations Settings" to "Lite" (recommended if your game lags often) OR set "Resolution Settings"  to "Lite" and save changes
+4. Set "Animations Settings" to "Lite" (recommended if your game lags often) OR set "Resolution Settings"  to "Lite" and save changes

 ![Step 3 settings](/src/img/readme/settings3.jpg)

-4. Go back to settings, click on "Browser Version Settings"
+5. Go back to settings, click on "Browser Version Settings"
-5. Set "Window Size" to "Large"
+6. Set "Window Size" to "Large"
-6. Set "Bottom Menu" to "OFF"
+7. Set "Bottom Menu" to "OFF"
-7. Set "Automatic Resizing" to "OFF" and save changes
+8. Set "Automatic Resizing" to "OFF" and save changes

 ![Step 4 settings](/src/img/readme/settings4.jpg)